spacetelescope/drizzlepac/doc/source/singlevisit.rst

 is an **a priori** solution.
 An **a priori** solution has been determined for essentially all HST data by correcting the coordinates of the guide stars that were used for the observation to the coordinates of the same guide stars as determined by GAIA, in this case.
-The actual image pixels have not be used in the WCS determination.
+The actual image pixels have not been used in the WCS determination.
 The WCSNAME for this **a priori** solution is of the form::

   <Starting WCS>-<Astrometric Catalog>